 I care.
 I take a lot of time to shoot, edit, and process images to show a certain style.
 I take pride in my images, and I stand behind my work.
 It’s an art, not a “shoot and burn” rampage.
 If a client comes to me for their photos, it’s because they want special images and high quality prints and wall art.
 And I intend to deliver just that.

-Say you get your images on a CD, and you get them printed at your local drugstore or maybe a cheap online printer.
+Say you get your digital images, and you get them printed at your local drugstore or maybe a cheap online printer.
 You might not notice the color shift or lack of sharpness.
 You might have your “mommy goggles” on and think that picture of your child is the best picture ever.
 And when your friends see that picture, they’re going to tell you, “Oh, that’s such a great picture!
 Little Sally is so cute!”
 You know what they’re saying inside?
 “Ew, why is it green?
 Who took that picture?
 I hope she didn’t pay for that.”
 And do you know who ends up looking bad?
 The photographer.
 Not to mention, your prints just lost that photographer potential business.

 I’m not about to let that happen, for my sake and yours.

 Not all printers are the same.
 Not all 8×10′s are created equal.
 Some of you gasp at the cost of prints by a custom photographer.
-You know Walmart charges $2 for an 8×10, so how in the world can XYZ photographer charge $40?!
+You know Walmart charges $2 for an 8×10, so how in the world can XYZ photographer charge $60?!
 This blog isn’t about the extreme expense that goes into running a legitimate tax-paying business and offering personalized service to you, or the amount of time that goes into creating your images, far beyond the one hour you see the photographer shooting.
-Believe me, there’s a lot more that goes into it than you see during your shoot.
+There’s a lot more that goes into it than you see during your shoot.
 But let me give you this answer: Quality.
 Professional photographers use professional print labs.
 I don’t mean the camera store at the mall with pricier prints than the drugstore.
 Wolfe Camera is a good consumer printer to use for your vacation photos, but it is not a professional print lab.
 Professional labs offer higher quality photo paper, higher quality inks, and special coatings that ensure your images are resistant to finger prints, dust, and fading.

 I was at a friend’s house recently, and she had a very large canvas print hanging over her mantle.
 Even at the cheapest printers, canvas prints aren’t cheap.
 She has high ceilings and very large open windows.
 By “open”, I mean, light is shining through them.
 That wall art should look absolutely stunning in her beautiful home.
 But it didn’t look quite right.
 She complained that her print had faded, and it has only been hanging there for a few months!
 Now her investment in that print has gone to waste.
 If she had invested a little more for a professional quality print, she would have it in perfect condition for a lifetime.